 Things To Know Before Visiting

-• In 2023, a vehicle reservation or in park lodging & camping reservation is required to enter the Going To Sun Road during peak season.
-The park has not announced what they will do for 2024 but you can keep an eye on updates on the park website.
+- In 2024, a vehicle reservation OR in park lodging & camping reservation is required to enter the Going To Sun Road during peak season.
+You can keep an eye on updates on the park website.

 Hiking Gear I Used on This Trip